informedcitizenry/6502.Net/README.md

 startstr    .string str(start) ; assembles as $34,$39,$31,$35,$32
                                ; literally the digits "4","9","1","5","2"
 ```
-The `format()` function allows you to output non-string data using a .Net format string:
+The `format()` function allows you to convert non-string data to string data using a .Net format string:
 ```
 stdout      = $ffd2
 stdstring   .string format("The stdout routine is at ${0:X4}", stdout)